-Jack has more than 25 years of experience dealing with mental health, substance abuse, recovery, and the array of co-occurring mental health issues that go along with it.
-He also has extensive training with depression, bipolar disorder, gender identity issues, family issues, grief and trauma, conduct disorder, and developmental issues pertaining to adolescents and young adults.
+Jack has more than 30 years of experience in dealing with mental health, substance abuse disorders, trauma, and the array of co-occurring mental health issues that go along with it.
+He also has extensive training in depression, bipolar disorder, gender identity issues, family issues, grief and trauma, conduct disorder, and developmental issues pertaining to adolescents and young adults.
 Jack holds a Masters degree in Mental Health Counseling as well as the following six clinical licenses and certifications:

 - Licensed Professional Counselor